Exploiting Color Name Space for Salient Object Detection

 \subsection{Results}

-We present the statistical comparison results of the proposed CNS model compared with twenty-three saliency detection models on the three benchmark datasets.
-For each dataset, the results obtained by using two versions of the parameter setting are both reported, i.e., the optimal and common parameters.
-We use the shorthands CNSo and CNSc to distinguish them in the experiments, where the lowercase letters \textit{o} and \textit{c} are the abbreviations of \textit{optimal} and \textit{common}, respectively.
-Figures~\ref{fig:prf-a} and \ref{fig:prf-b} show the precision-recall and F-measure (i.e., $F_\beta$) curves produced by fixed thresholding.
-The precision-recall bars generated by utilizing the adaptive threshold $T_a$ are presented in Fig.~\ref{fig:prf-c}.
-More quantitative details are given in Fig.~\ref{fig:statistics}.
+We present the statistical comparison results of the proposed model compared with twenty-one saliency models.
+Figures~\ref{fig-comparison-prf-a} and \ref{fig-comparison-prf-b} show the precision-recall and $F_\beta$-measure curves produced by fixed thresholding.
+The precision-recall bars generated by utilizing the adaptive threshold $T_a$ are presented in Fig.~\ref{fig-comparison-prf-c}.
+More quantitative details are given in Fig.~\ref{fig-comparison}.

-Due to the intensity mapping in the post-processing procedure, the resultant curves of our model clearly present two noticeable characteristics: one is that the recall scores span a more narrow range of the output domain; the other is that each F-measure curve tends to be more flat after it rapidly reaches the summit.
-Although having some disadvantages in the precision, our model has higher $F_\beta$ scores than the other saliency models at most thresholds, especially on the ECSSD and ImgSal datasets.
+Due to the intensity mapping used in the post-processing procedure, the resultant curves of our model clearly present two noticeable characteristics: one is that the recall scores span a more narrow range; the other is that the $F_\beta$-measure curves tend to be more flat after they rapidly reach the summits.
+Although having some disadvantages in the precision, our model has higher $F_\beta$ scores, especially on the ECSSD and ImgSal data sets.
 The crucial advantage of our model indeed is associated with the essential task of salient object detection, which is to solve a salient foreground segmentation problem~\cite{TIP2015/Borji-Benchmark}.